Can A Resistance Band Break And Snap Back?

 All resistance bands are safe to use as long as you use them correctly and take care of them.

-However, a stronger good quality band is always best.
-Pull up assist bands are thicker and stronger than a theraband.
+However, a stronger, better-quality band is always best.
+Pull-up assist bands are thicker and stronger than a theraband.

-You just need to pay attention to the bands and care for them properly.
-So that your resistance bands do not break.
+You just need to pay attention to the bands and care for them properly so that your resistance bands don’t break.

-You can stay safe and get great results with resistance bands when used properly.
+When used properly, you can stay safe and get great results with resistance bands.